International dollar: Description of Geary–Khamis system

-The numerator of the equation represents the total value of output in j-th country expressed in national currency, and the denominator is the value of j-th country output evaluated by repricing at international prices Pi in international dollars.
+The numerator of the equation represents the total value of output in the j-th country expressed in national currency, and the denominator is the value of the j-th country's output evaluated by repricing at international prices Pi in international dollars.
 Then PPPj gives the number of national currency units per international dollar.

-Advantages of Geary-Khamis method
+Advantages

-Geary-Khamis international dollar is widely used by foreign investors and institutions such as IMF, FAO and World Bank.
-It has become so widely used because it made possible to compare living standards between countries.
-Thanks to the international dollar they can see more trustworthy economic situation in the country and decide whether to provide additional loans (or any other investments) to said country, or not.
+Geary–Khamis international dollar is widely used by foreign investors and institutions such as the IMF, FAO and World Bank.
+It has become so widely used because it has made it possible to compare living standards between countries.
+Thanks to the international dollar, they can see a more trustworthy economic situation in the country and decide whether to provide additional loans (or any other investments) to said country, or not.
 It also offers some comparison of purchasing power parities all around the world (developing countries tend to have higher PPPs).
-Some traders even use Geary-Khamis method to determine if country's currency is undervalued or overvalued.
-Exchange rates are frequently used for comparing currencies, however, this approach does not reflect real value of currency in said country.
-It is better to include PPP or prices of goods in said country.
+Some traders even use the Geary–Khamis method to determine if a country's currency is undervalued or overvalued.
+Exchange rates are frequently used for comparing currencies; however, this approach does not reflect the real value of currency in said country.
+It is better to include PPP or the prices of goods in said country.
 International dollar solves this by taking into account exchange rates, PPP and average commodity prices.
-Geary-Khamis method is the best method for comparisons of agricultural outputs.
+The Geary–Khamis method is the best method for comparisons of agricultural outputs.